SenudaJK/Web-Development-Project/README.md

 ## User Roles & Permissions

 - **Admin**: The admin has full access to all features of the application, including creating, updating, and deleting products, suppliers, inventory, purchase orders, and dispatch orders.
 - **Worker**: Workers have view-only access to the application.
-They can view products, suppliers, inventory, purchase orders, and dispatch orders but cannot make any changes.
+They can view and add products, suppliers, inventory, purchase orders, and dispatch orders but cannot make any changes.

 ## Troubleshooting